(TMUS) - Vetr Crowd Downgrades T-Mobile

 Vetr Crowd Downgrades T-Mobile

-The Vetr community on Tuesday downgraded shares of T-Mobile US, Inc. (NASDAQ: TMUS) from 5 stars (Strong Buy) to 4 stars (Buy).
-Crowd sentiment on the stock today trended positive, with 60 percent of users giving the stock a Buy rating and 40 percent a Sell.
+The Vetr community on Monday downgraded shares of T-Mobile US, Inc. (NASDAQ: TMUS) from 4.5 stars (Strong Buy) to 4 stars (Buy).
+Despite the downgrade, crowd sentiment on the stock today is mixed to positive, with 60 percent of users giving the stock a Buy rating and 40 percent a Sell.

 See how crowdsourced ratings could help you time the market

-Analyst outlook was strongly bullish as well.
-Among analysts, the 12-month consensus price target on the stock is at $74.50, implying a strong projected upside.
+This echoed analyst outlook, which is strongly bullish.
+Among analysts, the 12-month consensus price target on the stock is at $74.50, implying a heavy projected upside.

 © 2018 Benzinga.com.
 Benzinga does not provide investment advice.
 All rights reserved.